realkiwitae/opencv-game-tetris/README.md

 # Notes
 I added Level for each 10 score, scores increments are 2**nbrows cleared per turn UI shows lvl and scores

-noticed a bug on rotation on left side can go inside the wall somehow